-Do these 9 things to support your immune system now and stay healthy all year!
+Support your immune system now to stay healthy ALL year!

 1. Be Aware of Symptoms